A client asked, “How would I know if something in my refrigerator is still good or if it has gone bad?”

 When I was in my early thirties, I had “gone vegan” after reading some inspiring books about veganism.
-After two years of abstaining from all animal proteins and saturated fats, I began suffering from adrenal fatigue and muscle weakness.
+After two years of abstaining from all animal proteins and saturated fats, I began suffering from adrenal fatigue, muscle weakness, and scarily low blood pressure.

-When I finally contemplated eating meat again, I remember looking at the meat for a long time, and then smelling it.
-My mouth filled with saliva.
+When I finally contemplated eating meat again, I remember looking at the meat for a long time and then smelling it.
+My mouth actually filled with saliva.
 It was the most interesting sensation.
-My glands became very active, and I was practically drooling!
+My glands became very active, and I was almost drooling!

-That was a sign from my physical body that meat was the food I was supposed to eat at that time.
+I took that as a sign from my physical body that meat was the food I was supposed to eat at that time.
 My body was in a state of deficiency.
-Regardless of any information I had read in the vegan books or other “health-related” materials about meat being bad for health, my body was clearly saying something completely different.
+Regardless of the information I read in the vegan books or other “health-related” materials about meat being bad for health, my body was clearly saying something completely different.

 I honored my senses, gave my body what it needed, and my condition improved.